ucheor/QR-s3_backend_lock_update/README.md

 "yes" to agree

 To confirm, while running a Terraform apply, you can have a look at the AWS S3 bucket folder and should see the lock file appear briefly while the code is being applied.
+The lock file uses the same name as the state file with a .tflock extension.

 ![verify S3 backend lock](images/s3%20bucket%20lock%20verification.png)